RafDevX/NodeBB-DD2391/README.md

 1. Clone the repository: `git clone git@github.com:RafDevX/NodeBB-DD2391.git`
 2. Start the containers: `docker-compose up -d --build`
 3. Show and watch logs: `docker-compose logs -f`
-4. The first time NodeBB runs, it will spin up a Web Installer that can be accessed at `http://localhost:4567`.
+4. The first time NodeBB runs, it will spin up a web installer that can be accessed at `http://localhost:4567`.
 You should fill out the fields shown as specified below and then submit by pressing "Install NodeBB" at the bottom of the page:

     - Web Address: `http://localhost:4567` (or the domain where this will be hosted)
     - Administrator Username: any username of your choosing